Sonny Angara: Appointment

+Early tenure

+Angara formally took oath as secretary on July 19, following a ceremonial turnover the day before.
+Upon taking office, Angara resigned his seat in the Senate, which would remain vacant until June 30, 2025.
+The Commission on Appointments later approved his appointment on August 7 with minimal discourse.

+In July 2024, Angara instructed his department to simplify teachers' performance review.
+On May 22, 2025, Angara tendered his courtesy resignation as secretary, following a directive from President Marcos calling for a cabinet-wide resignation.
+President Marcos rejected his resignation on June 3, retaining him in the position.

 Personal life

-He married ABS-CBN executive Tootsy Echauz in 2003; they have three children.
+Angara married ABS-CBN executive Tootsy Echauz in 2003; they have three children.

 On March 26, 2020, he tested positive for COVID-19.
-He was one of the four highest ranking Philippine Government official to have been infected with the SARS-CoV2 including Senator Zubiri, Senator Pimentel and AFP Chief of Staff General Santos.
+Angara was one of the first four highest-ranking government officials to have been infected with the SARS-CoV2 including Senators Migz Zubiri and Koko Pimentel, and AFP Chief of Staff General Felimon Santos Jr..
 He then recovered from the disease.
+On May 2, 2020, Angara tested positive for COVID-19 again but has since recovered as well.

 Awards

-He was one of the Ten Outstanding Young Men (TOYM) of the Philippines awardees for 2010.
-He received his trophy from President Benigno Aquino III in a ceremony held at the Rizal Hall of the Malacañan.
+Angara was one of the Ten Outstanding Young Men (TOYM) of the Philippines awardees for 2010.
+He received his trophy from President Benigno Aquino III in a ceremony held at the Rizal Hall of the Malacañang Palace.
 He was also a recipient of the Tanglaw ng Bayan 2011 award, the highest award given by the Polytechnic University of the Philippines (PUP) in Manila to individuals with exemplary achievements in their respective fields.
-He was conferred honorary doctorate in law (honoris causa) by the Ramon Magsaysay Technological University (RMTU) in Iba, Zambales in November 2011.
+He was conferred honorary doctorate in law (honoris causa) by the Ramon Magsaysay Technological University (RMTU) in Iba, Zambales, in November 2011.
 He was one of nine recipients of the Outstanding Manilan Award in 2017.